Haletas033/HaletasWeb/LSIMdocs/010goingFurther.md

 * Config files (how to use them and how they work)
 * How the logging system works
 * how fileIO works
-* How other smaller segments work and certain equations used.
 This will give you a better understanding of what is happening behind the scenes and how you can modify the engine to meet your needs.